 6 - This column, firstly, shows the overall progress made on a particular Objective.
 Expanding on any Objective will then also show the progress on individual sub-Objectives and KRs that have been cascaded into the original Objective.
 The master Objective also showcases the number of cascaded KRs that are on-track, off-track, at-risk or closed.

-Through the Team Hub
+Through the Goals Hub

 Precisely like the Insights screen, you can not only add Objectives and KRs from here but also realign those Objectives the way you want.